anna-filou/anna-filou.github.io/reading.md

   cover: "/uploads/book-tiny-mba.png"
   author: Alex Hillman
   pages: 128
   my-notes: More of a collection of cards than a book.
-I feel that I’ll be revisiting
-    it at regular intervals, like the author suggests.
-I didn't have a breakthrough on my first read-through but I feel like some sprouts were planted in my head.
-    The ideas here are prompts for you to reflect on.
+I feel like I'll be going back to it frequently, as the author advises.
+On my first read-through, I didn't have a breakthrough, but I do feel like some seeds were planted.
+The pages within are prompts for the reader to reflect on.
 - title: The Song of Achilles
   read: '2022'
   cover: "/uploads/book-the-song-of-achilles.jpg"